gacela-project/symfony-gacela-example/README.md

 whatever you want.
 This is a useful way to get the Symfony Repositories in your Factory, so you can inject them in your application services.

-## Commands
+## User Input

-There are two commands inside the Product module:
+There are two commands and two controllers inside the Product module:

+This example repo uses sqlite, so you can easily check out and try it yourself :)

+### Commands

 > Product > Infrastructure > Console > AddProductCommand | ListProductCommand